m-rei/live-tpl/README.md

 ## Keywords

-Following two keywords can be used for templating:
+The following keywords can be used for templating:

 - tpl-if
 - tpl-for
+- tpl-model

 ## Getting started